sourcegraph/about/content/blogposts/2024/improving-cody-autocomplete-faster-smarter.md

   title="Faster autocomplete"
 />

-The speed improvements are gained not only from switching to DeepSeek v2, but from by adding two features: Hot Streak and Smart Throttle.
+The speed improvements are gained not only from switching to DeepSeek-V2, but also from adding two features: Hot Streak and Smart Throttle.

 ### Implementing Hot Streak